 Decide on an area to survey, and on the length of time you plan to take.

-Place the quadrant or hoop in the chosen area and count all the living things within it.
+Place the quadrat or hoop in the chosen area and count all the living things within it.

 Use the ID guides to help identify the species you find.

 Record what you find and count the number of living things you see.
 You could conduct a Bioblitz in different locations and compare the results.

 - Don't forget to tell us when you have completed the activity!
 When you mark the activity as complete, you will be asked to upload a photo, drawing or species list to help earn your award.

 Use the 'Mark as complete' button at the top of this page to tell us you've completed your activity.
 You'll need to show us what you did by uploading a photo of your tally of species or a species list.
 You may want to upload photographs or drawings of what you've seen.

 If you have done this activity face to face with an RSPB staff member then you can submit a photograph or scanned image of the postcard you were given.